Garry Klooesterman

 Great question!
 Now that our data has been extracted, organized, and stored in a JSON file, we can explore its potential uses, such as:

-In conclusion, by utilizing the robust Apryse OCR SDK to extract OCR data to JSON, businesses can unlock valuable information trapped within static formats.
-Streamlined by the OCR SDK’s capabilities, this process makes data searchable and accessible and facilitates streamlined integration with various applications and workflows.
+In conclusion, by utilizing the robust Apryse Server SDK's OCR Module to extract OCR data to JSON, businesses can unlock valuable information trapped within static formats.
+Streamlined by the OCR capabilities, this process makes data searchable and accessible and facilitates streamlined integration with various applications and workflows.
 When using Apryse’s OCR to JSON functionality, you can maximize efficiency, improve accessibility, and realize the full potential of your information.

-Check out a demo of Apryse OCR SDK in action.
+Check out a demo of Apryse OCR module in action.
 Contact our sales team for any questions.

 Need help setting up?
 Join our Discord community for support and discussions.